chuerat/Notes-of-CodeInterviewGuide/README.md

-# CodingInterviewGuideLearningNotes
+# Notes-of-Code-Interview-Guide
-My learning notes of Coding Interview Guide writted by zuochengyun
+The notes of Coding Interview Guide writted by zuochengyun